Our School Prefects - "Lunchtime Responsibilities"

 To assist with the monitoring of the behaviour of children around school

-Prefects will be issued with notebooks for notes on incidents about the school /observations / pupil problems etc and report to the Assistant Headteacher.
-If the chosen prefects do not follow expectations and responsibilities then they are at risk of losing their role.
+If the chosen children do not follow expectations and responsibilities then they are at risk of losing their role.